cadCAD-org/cadCAD/CONTRIBUTING.md

 2. `git checkout -b feature` (new feature)
 3. Apply your awesomeness!
 (Commit Often)
 4. `git push fork feature`
 5. Apply a merge strategy you're comfortable with.
-I suggest a merge path to `master` similar to what's above.
 6. Submit PR from `user:staging` into `BlockScience:staging`
 7. PR is queued for review
 8. PR Reviewed (Update necessary if rejected)